-We have audited the financial statements of the governmental activities and the major fund of the Winnefox Library System, Oshkosh, Wisconsin (the "System") as of and for the year ended December 31, 2018.
-The System's financial statements, including our report thereon dated May 23, 2019, are presented in a separate audit report document.
-Professional standards require that we provide you with the following information related to our audit.
+We have audited the financial statements of the governmental activities, the major fund, and the aggregate remaining fund information of Winnefox Library System as of and for the year ended December 31, 2019, and have issued our report thereon dated September 23, 2020.
+We have previously communicated to you information about our responsibilities under auditing standards generally accepted in the United States of America, Government Auditing Standards, and the Wisconsin Public School District Audit Manual,, as well as certain information related to the planned scope and timing of our audit.
+Professional standards also require that we communicate to you the following information related to our audit.